DestinationsEurope

 Why is Sweden so expensive to live in?

-While living in Sweden is expensive compared to other countries in Europe, we have to note that the salaries are also generally higher.
+While living in Sweden is expensive compared to other countries in Europe, we have to note that the salaries are also generally higher and the quality of life is great.

 Combine that with the high standard of living, free education and healthcare and all the other benefits one gets when living in Sweden, and you understand why you end up spending more than you would in Belgrade, for example – or Cebu, in the Philippines.